zenglenn42/CityMatch/README.md

 * models/model-priorities.js
 * models/model-results.js

 These manage frontend state instance variables through getters and setters.
-I also aggregate my model-specific localization messages catalogs here.
+I also aggregate my model-specific translation messages catalogs here.
 The catalogs are simple javascript maps, keyed by locale (e.g., 'en-US'), with translated strings as value.

 My domain model (stuff that will likely go on the backend some day) still gets grouped with the view-models: